Times-0/Timeline/README.md

 - Card Jitsu Fire (Multiplayer-Waddle)  \[AS3] *todo as2*

 # Support
-If you have any issue, found any bug or error or issue, or want to suggest some improvemnt, you are free to open an issue or request a pull request.
+If you have any issue, found any bug or error or issue, or want to suggest some improvement, you are free to open an issue or request a pull request.